COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/checkpoint.rst

     result = sampler.run_refinement()
     result.save('result.h5')

-You do not need to re-import or re-specify the parameter space, ``BSEDict``, or any of the callables — they were all saved into the checkpoint.
+You do not need to re-import or re-specify the parameter space, ``BSEDict``, ``SSEDict``, or any of the callables — they were all saved into the checkpoint.
 If you *want* to change something for the refinement phase (a common one is running on more cores, or with a larger budget than exploration), pass it as a keyword override: